UK’s New Immigration System Explained

 There is no change in Irish citizens’ rights to freely enter, work and live in the UK without permission.

-This guide will cover what you need to know about your entry requirements if you plan to visit the UK in 2021.
+This guide will cover what you need to know about your entry requirements if you plan to visit the UK.

 Visiting the UK